quaquel/pyNetLogo/docs/source/example1.rst

 The ``repeat_report`` method returns a Pandas dataframe containing reported values over a given number of ticks, for one or multiple reporters.
-This assumes the NetLogo model is run using the default ``go`` convention.
+By default, this assumes the model is run with the “go” NetLogo command; this can be set by passing an optional ``go`` argument.

 The dataframe is indexed by ticks, with labeled columns for each reporter.
 In this case, we track the number of wolf and sheep agents